deutsche-nationalbibliothek/casimir-workshop/workbooks/04_analysing-the-long-tail.md

 )
 ```

-The following table shows the results:
+The following table shows the results, where ps-f1@5 denotes the
+propensity scored f1@5 score.

 ``` r
 res_propensity  |>